fusion-energy/paramak/README.md

 ## Creating a parametric shapes

 Parametric shapes are wrapped versions of the eight basic shapes where parameters drive the construction of the shape.
-There are numerious parametric shapes for a varity of different reactor components such as center columns, blankets, poloidal field coils.
+There are numerous parametric shapes for a varity of different reactor components such as center columns, blankets, poloidal field coils.
 This example shows the construction of a plasma shape.
 Users could also constructed a plasma by using a RotateSplineShape() combined with coordinates for the points.
 However a parametric shape called PlasmaShape can construct a plasma from more convenient parameters.
 Parametric shapes also inherit from the Shape object so they have access to the same methods like export_stp() and export_stl().

 `from paramak.parametric_shapes import PlasmaShape`